arski/Storyflow/README.md

 Note that the widget can be used in conjunction with sophisticated topic extraction or named entity recognition tools, but also simple tags and categories.

 For a demo, check out our [homepage](http://storyflow.net).

-For questions, suggestions and general comments, feel invited to open an issue on github, or contact me directly at martin@webscio.net.
+For questions, suggestions and general comments, feel welcome to open an issue on github, or contact me directly at martin@webscio.net.

 For installation and usage instructions, please refer to INSTALL.md.